All you need to know ahead of Cromer New Year’s Day fireworks

 You may also want to watch:

-Firework Committee chairman Pat West said: "As always, the advice is please arrive early and support the local businesses in town.
+Pat West, Firework Committee Chairman, said: 'As always, the advice is please arrive early and support the local businesses in the town.

-"There are several exciting new sequences within the main display which will be new to Cromer and we are very excited to show these to everyone."
+'There are several exciting new sequences within the main display which will be new to Cromer this year a we are very excited to show these to everyone.'

 Will there be any refreshments available?